-Based on the EPA's memorandums dated June 28, 2010 and March 01, 2011, the following three-tiered approach is recommended for 1-hour NO2 modeling:
+Based on Appendix W Section 4.2.3.4-d, the following multi-tiered approach is recommended for 1-hour NO_2 modeling:

-- Tier 1 Total Conversion assuming full conversion of NO to NO2 without any additional justification. - Tier 2 Ambient Ratio Method (ARM) multiply Tier 1 result by empirically-derived NO2/NOx ratio, with 0.8 as default ambient ratio for the 1-hour NO2 standard without additional justification.
-Note that the national annual default for NO2/NOx ratio is 0.75. - Tier 3 Plume Volume Molar Ratio Method (PVMRM)/ Ozone Limiting Method (OLM) the two approaches are available as non-regulatory-default options within the AERMOD model.
+- Tier 1 Total Conversion assuming full conversion of NO to NO2 without any additional justification. - Tier 2 Ambient Ratio Method (ARM2) multiply Tier 1 result by representative equilibrium ratios of NO2/NOx value that are based on ambient levels of NO2 and NOx derived from national data from the EPA's Air Quality System (AQS).
+The national default for ARM2 includes a minimum ambient NO2/NOx ratio of 0.5 and a maximum ambient ratio of 0.9.
+The Permittee may use alternative minimum ambient NO2/NOx ratios based on source-specific data from manufacturer testing, state or local agency guidance, or peer-reviewed literature. - Tier 3 Plume Volume Molar Ratio Method (PVMRM)/ Ozone Limiting Method (OLM) the two approaches are available as regulatory options in AERMOD as preferred Tier 3 screening methods for NO2 modeling.
 Both of these options account for ambient conversion of NO to NO2 in the presence of ozone, namely the ozone titration mechanism.
 The main distinction between PVMRM and OLM is the approach taken to estimate the ambient concentration of NO and O3 for which the ozone titration mechanism should be applied.
 Since the EPA's memorandums do not indicate any preference between the two options, it is the Permittee's responsibility to justify which method is more suitable, if the Tier 3 approach is used.
+In general, ADEQ recommends using PVMRM for relatively isolated and elevated point sources, and using OLM for large groups of sources, area sources, and near-surface releases (including roadway sources).